vempr/rrd-account-app/README.md

 ## APIs
 - Mock accounts from **JSONPlaceholder**
-- Reversed geo location using **LocationIq's API** (disabled by default because JSONPlaceholder's API returns invalid coordinates; it works though!)
+- Reversed geo location using **LocationIq's API** (using NY's coordinates by default because JSONPlaceholder's API returns invalid coordinates; it works though!)

 ## Contributing
 Contributions are welcome!
 Please submit pull requests or open issues for any suggestions or improvements.